Table of Contents

 Unfortunately, many children with severe social interaction impairment do not meet the criteria for neither autism nor Asperger’s disorder.
 These children are diagnosed with pervasive developmental disorder not otherwise specified.

 This has been explained by the observation that autism and Asperger’s disorder are phenotypic diagnoses rather than pathology-oriented diagnoses.
-This means that children with autism might have a wide array of genetic mutations and they are very heterogenous.
+This means that children with autism might have a wide array of genetic mutations and they are very heterogeneous.
 Because of this limitation, the diagnostic criteria for autism might result in under-estimation.

 Clinical Evaluation of Pervasive Developmental Disorders